For more information about Politics at Nottingham Trent University, please visit the webpage using the button above.

 The tuition fee for UK home students joining NTU in 2018/19 on a full-time undergraduate/foundation degree programme, will be £9,250.

 The fee for those who have a year-long placement as part of a sandwich course, or spend a year studying or working abroad will be published here once confirmed.

 The University reviews its tuition fees each year.
 The fees for Home (UK / EU) undergraduate students for 2018-19 are £9250.
 As a guide and to enable you to plan your finances the current expectation is that the University’s current fee of £9250 per annum may increase for subsequent years of study in line with inflation and as specified by the Government.

 We accept qualifications from schools, colleges and universities all over the world for entry onto our undergraduate degrees.
 If you're not sure how your international qualification matches our course requirements please visit our international qualifications page.

-If you need to do a foundation or pre-masters course to meet our course requirements please visit Nottingham Trent International College (NTIC).
-If you're already studying in the UK at a school or college and would like to know if we can accept your qualification please visit our foundation and pre-masters courses page.
+If you need to do a foundation course to meet our course requirements, please visit Nottingham Trent International College (NTIC).
+If you're already studying in the UK at a school or college and would like to know if we can accept your qualification, please visit our foundation courses page.

 English language entry requirements